astronomerdamo/astronomerdamo.github.io/docs/cv_content.md

 __Affinio__ | __Data Scientist__.
 Ottawa, Ontario | Nov.
 2016 - Mar.
 2017

-* Created and maintained data pipelines using Spark, Hadoop, and a mix of many languages
+* Created and maintained data pipelines using Spark, Hadoop, and a mix of many languages.
 * Ensured integrity of extracted, transformed and delivered data.
 * Researched and developed new methods to extract useful metrics and quantitative measures.